Mjabeen164/Fitbit-Activity-Analysis/README.md

 # Fitbit Activity Analysis

-A Python project to analyze Fitbit activity data.
+A Python and excel project to analyze Fitbit activity data.
 Explores daily routines, physical activity, sedentary behavior, calorie burn, and rest patterns using Pandas, Seaborn, and Matplotlib.

 ---